Avanve/node-todo-cicd/README.md

-# Jenkins CICD with Github Integration
+# Jenkins CICD with Docker, EC2 and Github Integration

 # Pre-requsits